juju/docs/src/en/commands.md

    **Summary:**

-   show help on a command or other topic
+   Show help on a command or other topic.

+   **Details:**

+   See also: topics

 ^# help-tool